pbl64k/coursera-proglang-practice/section-3/section-3-problems.md

     datatype expr = literal_bool | literal_int | binary_bool_op of expr * expr | binary_int_op of expr * expr | comparison of expr * expr | conditional of expr * expr * expr

-The data constructor represent literal booleans, literal integers, binary operators on bools, binary operators on integers, comparison operators and conditionals.
+The data constructors represent literal booleans, literal integers, binary operators on booleans, binary operators on integers, comparison operators and conditionals.
 Since we're only interested in types, and not in actually evaluating our expressions, we're omitting immaterial details, such as